MahaaAlassaf/Azure-Audio-To-Text/README.md

 # Azure Audio-to-Text Converter

-This project demonstrates a web application for converting audio files to text using Azure Cognitive Services Speech SDK.
+This project is a web application for converting audio files to text using Azure Cognitive Services Speech SDK.
 Users can upload audio files and receive the transcribed text output.

 ## Features